Impressions: Career Development

 Next Level Performance

 I started out as Manager Merchandising Performance DACH.
 As a sports lover in general, I ended up working in sports marketing.
 When a job in trade marketing appeared, I leapt at the opportunity.
 I always want to deliver 100% and that counts for my projects.
 Implementing a clear and comprehensible distribution policy for PUMA sportstyle products was a part of that.
 Being reliable and honest is part of who I am and I take internal and external partners as customers.
 I think they all deserve the best available assistance and that's a reason why I was chosen as Teamhead of the Merchandising FTW and ACC team only three years after starting at PUMA.
-Meanwhile, as Teamhead I am responsible for the whole Deichmann Group while leading a team of three Key Account Managers.
+Meanwhile, I am responsible for Merchandising Central Europe as Head.

 Dive in Head First